 Inaction is endorsement.
 Silence is consent.

 Thank you to our leadership team for helping me draft this statement: Aaron Stanush, Elia Albarran, Jon Clark, Mike Minecki, and Stacy German.
-Special thanks to Dean Oest, also on our leadership team, who set the tone and contributed beautiful prose.
+Special thanks to Randy Oest, also on our leadership team, who set the tone and contributed beautiful prose.